LouisRubyE/notifications-page-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Example resource 1](https://www.youtube.com/watch?v=qs_VhlPq5Ik&t=6s) - This video helped me alot since it's almost similar and is really straightforward, i also really like the fonts and how the design looks
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Your Detail

-- FullName - [Add your name here]
+- FullName - [Louis Ruby Elsalim]
-- StudentID - [Add your StudentID here]
+- StudentID - [2602185431]
-- BINUS Email - [Add your BINUS email here]
+- BINUS Email - [louis.elsalim@binus.ac.id]

 **Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**